 - 1 The requirements of Regulation S-X Rule 3-01 are imported into Form S-1.
 See Form S-1, Item 11(e) (noting financial statements must be included meeting the requirements of Regulation S-X generally). - See Regulation S-X Rule 3-01(a).
 If the filing is made on or before February 14 (i.e., within 45 days after the end of the prior fiscal year), and audited financial statements for the most recent year are not available, the balance sheet may be as of the end of the two preceding fiscal years.
 See Regulation S-X Rule 3-01(b).
 In this case, the filing must include an additional balance sheet as of an interim date at least as current as the end of the issuer's third fiscal quarter of its most recently completed fiscal year.
 Id.
 Interim balance sheets need not be audited.
 See Regulation S-X Rule 3-01(f). - See Regulation S-X Rule 3-01(a).
 Financial information of a registrant's predecessor is required for all periods prior to the registrant's existence, with no lapse in audited periods or omission of other information required about the registrant.
 Financial Reporting Manual, Section 1170.
 The term "predecessor" is broadly defined.
-See Securities Act Rule 405. - See JOBS Act Section 102(b)(1) (adding new Securities Act Section 7(a)(2)); Regulation S-X Rule 3-02(a) (income and cash flow statements); Regulation S-X Rule 3-04 (stockholders' equity). - 5 FAST Act Section 71003, adding new JOBS Act Sections 102(d)(1) and (2).; FAST Act C&DI, Questions 1 and 2. - See Regulation S-X Rule 3-06.
+See Securities Act Rule 405. - See JOBS Act Section 102(b)(1) (adding new Securities Act Section 7(a)(2)); Regulation S-X Rule 3-02(a) (income and cash flow statements); Regulation S-X Rule 3-04 (stockholders' equity). - 5 See Regulation S-X Rule 3-06.
 Under this rule, the SEC will accept financial statements for periods of not less than nine, 21 and 33 consecutive months as substantial compliance with the requirement to provide financial statements for one, two and three years, respectively.
-In particular, whenever audited financial statements are required for a period of one, two or three years, a single audited period of nine to 12 months may count as a year if: - · the issuer has changed its fiscal year during the period; - the issuer has made a significant business acquisition for which financial statements are required under Regulation S-X Rule 3-05 and the financial statements covering the interim period pertain to the business being acquired; or - the SEC grants permission to do so under Regulation S-X Rule 3-13, provided that financial statements are filed that cover the full fiscal year or years for all other years in the time period.
+In particular, whenever audited financial statements are required for a period of one, two, or three years, a single audited period of nine to 12 months may count as a year if: - · the issuer has changed its fiscal year during the period; - the issuer has made a significant business acquisition for which financial statements are required under Regulation S-X Rule 3-05 and the financial statements covering the interim period pertain to the business being acquired; or - the SEC grants permission to do so under Regulation S-X Rule 3-13, provided that financial statements are filed that cover the full fiscal year or years for all other years in the time period.